Lane Kenworthy, The Good Society

 As noted earlier, the chief source of the rise in mortality among middle-aged whites is an increase in accidental poisonings.

 The timing fits.
 Prescriptions issued for opioid pain relievers increased gradually in the 1990s and then doubled from 1999 to the peak in 2011.
 Sales of opioid prescription drugs quadrupled from 1999 to 2014.
-As figure 9 shows, overdose deaths involving prescription opioids quadrupled between 2000 and 2014, and as their rise slowed around 2010, heroin overdose deaths shot up.31
+As figure 9 shows, overdose deaths involving prescription opioids quadrupled between 2000 and 2014.
+In 2010, Oxycontin was reformulated to make it more resistant to overdose (by making it difficult to crush into a powder).
+This helped to reduce overdoses from prescription opioids, but in response heroin overdose deaths shot up.31

 This explanation helps to account for the racial difference.
 Though we don’t have good information about the over-time trends, 5% of whites report nonmedical use of prescription pain relievers in the past year, versus 3% of blacks, and overdose deaths involving prescription opioids are more common among whites than among blacks or Latinos.32